Polygon (website): Business

 The site uses a "direct content sponsorship" model of online advertising used by SB Nation and The Verge.
 For example, a video series sponsorship pairs brands with specific editorial content.
 Forbes wrote that Vox Media's avoidance of content farm and news aggregator tactics, and interest shown in building communities is desirable to "magazine-quality advertisers".
 The site pitched its longform journalism to advertisers as an indicator of high-quality content.
 The site's founding sponsors included Geico, Sony, and Unilever.

 In June 2014, Polygon ranked fourth among games sites by Comscore web traffic data, behind IGN, GameSpot, and Kotaku.
 The same month, Grant reported that the previous month had been their most popular.

+Criticism

+VentureBeat criticized the site for accepting $750,000 in sponsorship from Microsoft to make documentary Press Reset in 2014.
+Game Revolution criticized the site's comparatively low review score given to The Last of Us in 2013, which was later increased with the game's remastered edition.
+Polygon released a gameplay video of Doom in May 2016, which was ridiculed online for being played by someone who appeared to be a first-person shooter novice.
+The game's creative director Hugo Martin expressed in a 2020 GameLab panel that they found the video valuable.